cf-platform-eng/tsmgr-samples/mysql-operator/README.md

 ## Enabling CF access

 The marketplace offer access is not available by default via cf command.
 You can verify that by calling the follow commands.
-Notice that mysql is not available at marketplace, even though it is listed by service-access (with access=none):
+Notice that mysql is not available in the marketplace, even though it is listed by service-access (with access=none):

 ```bash
 $ cf marketplace